dojo/site/content/blog/en/dojo-middleware.md

 export default geolocation;
 ```

-This middleware uses the [`icache`](https://dojo.io/learn/middleware/available-middleware#icache) middleware so that when the geolocation properties are updated, it will invalidate the middleware and this will in turn invalidate the widget so it can re-render with new data.
+This geolocation middleware examples uses the [`icache`](https://dojo.io/learn/middleware/available-middleware#icache) middleware.
+When the geolocation properties get updated, `icache` will invalidate the geolocation middleware, which then invalidates the widget so the widget can get re-rendered with new geolocation data.

 > src/main.tsx